-Think like a thief: your bike is cash on wheels.
-Don't let it out of your sight unless it's locked or is in the care of someone you trust.
+Think like a bike thief: your bike is cash on wheels.
+Don't let it out of your sight unless it's locked or in the care of someone you trust.
 It takes seconds to pinch an unlocked bike and scarcely longer to cut a feeble lock.
-You can't make your bike 100% safe, but you can swing the odds massively in your favour by making it too much trouble to steal.
+You can't make your bike 100% safe, but you can help avoid bike theft by making it too much trouble to steal.
 Protect your bike and secure your bike.

-The best defence for any bike that's out of your sight is to store it behind a locked door.
-That's easy at home, where you can park your bike in your bedroom if you want (and your partner agrees!).
-Probably you’ll want to consider other cycle storage solutions.
+The best security for any bike that's out of your sight is to store it behind a locked door.
+That's easy at home, where you can park your bike in your bedroom if you want (and your partner agrees!) - however you’ll probably want to consider other cycle storage solutions.

 Any bike is easily stolen but not all bikes are worth stealing.
 Thieves most want bikes that will command a decent price and/or can be easily sold.
 Expensive-looking road bikes and mountain bikes top the list.
 Roadsters and hybrids with practical features such as mudguards are less likely to be pinched.

 A great way to prevent your best bike being stolen is to leave that at home and commute on something cheaper: a 'hack bike'.
 You can get a second bike through Cyclescheme once your first salary-sacrifice period has ended.
 Or you could get two bikes at the same time if the combined prices are £1,000 or less.
 How about a utilitarian £300 workhorse and a £700 thoroughbred?
 Alternatively, you can 'dress down' your better-quality bike to make it look more like a hack bike.
 Electrical tape or old innertube wrapped around the frame tubes to cover logos makes the bike look tattier and can deter opportunistic thieves.